 Here is how the score is calculated.

-VALUE - The Value score is calculated from your draft pick # less the player value rank.
-So if you have pick #25 and the player has a value rank of #18, that player will receive 7 points on the VORC Score.
-A positive score means the player is undervalued, a negative score means the player is overvalued.
+VALUE - The Value score is calculated from your draft pick # less the player value rank plus 6.
+So if you have pick #25 and the player has a value rank of #18, that player will receive 13 points on the VORC Score.
+A positive score means the player is at least fair value to undervalued, a negative score means the player is overvalued.
 The Value score maxes out at +30 points and the lowest value score is -20.
-Tight Ends are chronically overvalued, so they receive +10 value points

-RELIABILITY - A player is scored on reliability based on how many games they've missed, on average, over the past three seasons.
+RELIABILITY - A player is scored on reliability based on how many games they've missed, on average, over the past two seasons.
 If a player misses an average of less than 2 games per season, they have High Reliability.
-If a player averages between 2-4 missed games/season they receive Mid Reliability.
+If a player averages between 2-4 missed games/season they receive Mid Reliability (also, if a low reliability player plays the final 8 games of the prior season, I upgrade them to Mid reliability).
 If they average 4 or more games/season they get Low Reliability.
 A player receives 20 points for High Reliability, 10 Points for Mid Reliability and -10 points for Low Reliability.
 Rookies receive 0 points for reliability.

 CONSISTENCY - Consistency is a measure of the players usage on a game to game basis during the previous season.
 Basically it's the variance in their usage divided by the number of games played and then each position is ranked.
 If you score in the top 10% of all players of the same type you get a 10, If you are in the next 10% you get a 9, etc. etc. If you score a 10 or 9, you get 20 points.
 If you score 8 or 7, you get 15 points.
 If you get 6 or 5, you get 10 points.
 If you get 4 or 3, you get 0 points.
 If you score 2 or 1, you get -10 points.
 If you're a rookie or didn't get at least 60 opportunities with the ball during the prior season, you get zero points.